-Allegations of Disorderly Conduct: We supported a United States Representative who was facing accusations of disorderly conduct stemming from an incident at a downtown Washington, DC hotel.
+Allegations of Disorderly Conduct: Privileged Communication supported a United States Representative who was facing accusations of disorderly conduct stemming from an incident at a downtown Washington, DC hotel.
 Our work included coordinating with local law enforcement, legal counsel, and the Representative’s staff to keep a sensitive situation from escalating.
 We also assured that the incident did not result in any criminal charges, and that there was no public record of what transpired.

 Developing a Crisis Response Narrative: We worked with a Washington, DC-based charity specializing in health and human services when their Executive Director was accused of mismanagement.
 In this case, a client upset the level of service provided went to the media to share his story.
 The reporter also contacted two former board members, resulting in the Executive Director becoming the focus of some sharp, public criticism.
 We worked with the organization’s internal staff to develop a crisis response message and media response strategy.

 Responding to a Tragedy: Privileged Communication provided support to a prominent social service organization in Philadelphia following the murder of one of their staff by a co-worker.
 We focused on internal messaging and outreach strategies, each of which was tailored to specific stakeholder groups.
 Our primary goal was to better equip staff with the communication tools needed to handle questions and media inquiries about this ordeal.
 On a parallel track, we crafted an external communication strategy to leverage the organization’s increased visibility to promote notable accomplishments through targeted press outreach.
 Privileged Communication provided ongoing support throughout the investigation and trial of the individual who confessed to committing this crime.